keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 * helm-service (if needed): https://github.com/keptn/keptn/releases/download/0.16.0/helm-service-0.16.0.tgz
 * jmeter-service (if needed): https://github.com/keptn/keptn/releases/download/0.16.0/jmeter-service-0.16.0.tgz

-Move the helm charts to a directory on your local machine, e.g., `offline-keptn`.
+Move the Helm Charts to a directory on your local machine, e.g., `offline-keptn`.

-For convenience, the following script creates this directory and downloads the required helm charts into it:
+For convenience, the following script creates this directory and downloads the required Helm Charts into it:

 ```console
 mkdir offline-keptn